Ilir002/Inventory-Stock-for-a-SME/README.md

 * Add new stock when items are purchased or received
 * Remove stock if items are sold, damaged, or incorrectly recorded
-* Upload receipts as proof of stock additions
+* Upload invoices as proof of stock additions
 * Organize items into categories

 The system automatically tracks all inventory changes and generates reports over different time periods (daily, weekly, monthly, yearly).